brandoncarl/taskco/README.md

 4. Task-routing-friendly: while not currently implemented, the infrastructure was design with this in mind.
 5. Easy input/output.
 Lots of convenience functions.
 6. As much auto-cleanup as possible (frequent use of `expires`)
+7. The ability to enforce task uniqueness.
-7. An extensive test suite (skeletoned out, but help needed)
+8. An extensive test suite (help needed here)

 ### Eventual roadmap: